 We welcome the increased focus brought to bear by the United Kingdom’s Modern Slavery Act 2015 and have tasked the Legal and Compliance team with implementing controls to address the risks of modern slavery occurring in our operations and supply chains.

-- we have added specific reference in our General Code of Conduct requiring our employees to ensure that neither Cubico, nor the third parties it engages, are complicit or involved (directly or indirectly) in any practice which amounts to modern slavery;
+- we added specific reference in our General Code of Conduct requiring our employees to ensure that neither Cubico, nor the third parties it engages, are complicit or involved (directly or indirectly) in any practice which amounts to modern slavery;

-- we have revised our Business Partner Vetting Guidelines to place increased focus on the need to assess whether suppliers, joint venture partners, sellers, developers, acquisition targets and other stakeholders with whom we engage (together referred to as “Third Parties”) maintain appropriate standards with respect to the prevention of modern slavery in their own operations and supply chains; and
+- we revised our Business Partner Vetting Guidelines to place increased focus on the need to assess whether suppliers, joint venture partners, sellers, developers, acquisition targets and other stakeholders with whom we engage (together referred to as “Third Parties”) maintain appropriate standards with respect to the prevention of modern slavery in their own operations and supply chains; and

-- we have increased the focus in our Procurement Policy on the importance of ensuring that our business is truly sustainable and does not engage in or benefit from (directly or indirectly through our supply chain) modern slavery and the need for those engaged in procurement to be vigilant to the risks.
-We have also provided those engaged in procurement with provisions to be included in contracts with Third Parties which give contractual force to our zero tolerance of modern slavery.
+- we increased the focus in our Procurement Policy on the importance of ensuring that our business is truly sustainable and does not engage in or benefit from (directly or indirectly through our supply chain) modern slavery and the need for those engaged in procurement to be vigilant to the risks.
+We also provided those engaged in procurement with provisions to be included in contracts with Third Parties which give contractual force to our zero tolerance of modern slavery.

 4. Risk assessment